Gallaeci: Archaeology

 These fortified villages tended to be located in the hills, and occasionally rocky promontories and peninsulas near the seashore, as it improved visibility and control over territory.
 These settlements were strategically located for a better control of natural resources, including mineral ores such as iron.
-The Gallaecian hillforts and oppidas maintained a great homogeneity and presented clear commonalities.
+The Callaecian hillforts and oppidas maintained a great homogeneity and presented clear commonalities.
 The citadels, however, functioned as city-states and could have specific cultural traits.

 The names of such hill-forts, as preserved in Latin inscriptions and other literary sources, were frequently composite nouns with a second element such as -bris (from proto-Celtic *brixs), -briga (from proto-Celtic *brigā), -ocelum (from proto-Celtic *okelo-), -dunum (from proto-Celtic *dūno-) all meaning "hill > hill-fort" or similar: Aviliobris, Letiobri, Talabriga, Nemetobriga, Louciocelo, Tarbucelo, Caladunum, etc. Others are superlative formations (from proto-Celtic *-isamo-, -(s)amo-): Berisamo (from *Bergisamo-), Sesmaca (from *Segisamo-).
 Many Galician modern day toponyms derive from these old settlements' names: Canzobre < Caranzovre < *Carantiobrixs, Trove < Talobre < *Talobrixs, Ombre < Anobre < *Anobrixs, Biobra < *Vidobriga, Bendollo < *Vindocelo, Andamollo < *Andamocelo, Osmo < Osamo < *Uxsamo, Sésamo < *Segisamo, Ledesma < *φletisama...
+Usually they combine this Celtic element with non-Celtic material, such as Paemeiobriga or Pezobre.

-Associated archaeologically with the hill forts are the famous Gallaecian warrior statues - slightly larger than life size statues of warriors, assumed to be deified local heroes.
+Associated archaeologically with the hill forts are the famous Callaecian warrior statues - slightly larger than life size statues of warriors, assumed to be deified local heroes.